 - you fill the fuel tank (using the Mobility card)

 - you deposit the vehicle in one of their dedicated parking spots (not necessarily the one you started from)

 With that, you can almost always have a car available, but you do not need to own a car yourself.
-You do not need to pay insurance, parking, or maintenance.
+You do not need to pay for insurance, parking, or maintenance.

-In most cases, you will drive back the car to where you started.
+In most cases, you will drive the car back to where you started.
 So, you will pick up a car, then drive it somewhere, park it while you do something, and then finally drive it back to the parking spot.
 In some places, there are options so that you can drive the car and then let the car in another place, but this is not common.

 But when is it exactly profitable?
-Let’s find out!

 Costs of Mobility